 · Ocean pollution

-From sinking of oil tankers and to dumping waste in oceans.
+From sinking of oil tankers to dumping waste in oceans.
 This type of pollution puts sea life in great danger, to the degree that some species will eventually go extinct.

 · Noise pollution